MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 ```

 In this case the `Rust`-code does not take any reference, and thus side-steps the aliasing-problems completely,
-instead using pointer-arithmetic to find the correct field on the `file`-struct, and reading that directly.
+instead using pointer-arithmetic to find the correct field on the `file`-struct, and reading/writing that directly.

 #### Data-races

-If the comments were read another problem has now become apparent, there's a data-race if there isn't exclusive access
+If the comments were read another problem has now become apparent, there's a
+[data-race](https://en.wikipedia.org/wiki/Race_condition#Data_race) if there isn't exclusive access
 to the pos-pointer.

 Looking back at the `C`-code:

-In `ksys_read` `fdget_pos(fd)` was [invoked here](https://github.com/MarcusGrass/linux/blob/mg/proc-fs/fs/read_write.c#L610).
+In `ksys_read`, `fdget_pos(fd)` was [invoked here](https://github.com/MarcusGrass/linux/blob/mg/proc-fs/fs/read_write.c#L610).

 `fdget_pos` looks like this: